Company Disclosure

 Personal Trading

 IARs of FFA may employ the same strategy for their personal investment accounts as it does for its clients.
 Additionally, IARs of FFA may buy or sell securities for themselves that they also recommend to clients.
 This may provide an opportunity for representatives of FFA to buy or sell the same securities before or after recommending the same securities to clients resulting in representatives profiting off the recommendations they provide to clients.
 It is our process to only trade in the same securities we have recommended to you after we have placed your order.
 Such transactions may create a conflict of interest.
-FFA will always document any transactions that could be construed as conflicts of interest and will never engage in trading that operates to the client’s disadvantage when similar securities are being bought or sold
+FFA will always document any transactions that could be construed as conflicts of interest and will never engage in trading that operates to the client’s disadvantage when similar securities are being bought or sold.

 Certain affiliated accounts may trade in the same securities with your accounts on an aggregated basis when consistent with our obligation of best execution.
 When trades are aggregated, all parties will share the costs in proportion to their investment.
 We will retain records of the trade Order (specifying each participating account) and its allocation.
 Completed Orders will be allocated as specified in the initial trade order.
 Partially filled Orders will be allocated on a pro rata basis.
-Any exceptions will be explained on the Order
+Any exceptions will be explained on the Order.

 The Adviser has a personal securities transaction policy in place to monitor the personal securities transactions and securities holdings of “Access Persons.”
 The policy requires that an Access Person of the firm provide the CCO or his designee with a written report of their current securities holdings within ten (10) days after becoming an Access Person.
 Additionally, each Access Person must provide the CCO or his designee with a written report of the Access Person’s current securities holdings at least once each twelve (12) month period thereafter on a date the Adviser selects.